kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 	metav1.TypeMeta   `json:",inline"`
 	metav1.ObjectMeta `json:"metadata,omitempty"`

-	// From refers to the group and resource that these references originate
+	// Origin refers to the group and resource that these references originate
 	// from.
-	From GroupResource `json:"from"`
+	Origin GroupResource `json:"origin"`

 	// Versions describes how references and class partitions are defined for
-	// the "From" API.
+	// the "Origin" API.
 Each Version string must be unique.
 	Versions []VersionedReferencePaths `json:"versions"`
 }